Is a Correction Looming Ahead for Waste Management Inc. (WM)

 Robert W. Baird, on the other hand, stated in their research note that they expect to see WM reach a price target of $122, previously predicting the price at $128.
 The rating they have provided for WM stocks is “Neutral” according to the report published on February 16th, 2021.

-Volatility was left at 1.69%, however, over the last 30 days, the volatility rate increased by 1.57%, as shares surge +0.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.38% upper at present.
+Volatility was left at 1.71%, however, over the last 30 days, the volatility rate increased by 1.37%, as shares sank -1.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.46% upper at present.

 Insider Trading